BleuLlama/TinyBasicPlus/README.md

 ## Files, System
 - BYE		- *exits Basic, soft reboot on Arduino*
+- CHAIN filename.bas - *equivalent of: new, load filename.bas, run*
 - END 		- *stops execution from the program, also "STOP"*
 - FILES		- 	*lists the files on the SD card*
 - LOAD filename.bas	- *loads a file from the SD card*